Re-engagement campaigns are gold dust - if you know when and how to use them effectively.

 Now your contacts will flow through the decision diamond and into the relevant sequence.

 4. The next sequences will contain a couple of emails trying to entice your customers back into the habit of opening your emails.
-These should contain a juicy call to action.
-In our re-engagment campaign, our call to action is to book a Marketing Therapy Session call.
+These should contain a juicy call to action, which feels like a logical next step for the recipient.

-If someone clicks to book an MTS call, then you’ll want to take them out of the campaign, as you won’t want to send them the remaining emails offering it to them, so make sure you put a tag on that link, and use a tag applied goal to pull them out of that sequence, and into the sequence where your CTA will be actioned
+If someone clicks the CTA, then you’ll want to take them out of the campaign, as you won’t want to send them the remaining emails offering it to them, so make sure you put a tag on that link, and use a tag applied goal to pull them out of that sequence, and into the sequence where your CTA will be actioned.

-If your contacts don’t click to book an MTS, then it could be they’re just not ready for that yet, and that’s fine.
-This is where we then remind them how awesome Kenda’s book, Hack the Buyer Brain is, and offer it at a reduced price.
+If your contacts don’t click, then it could be they’re just not ready for that particular step yet, and that’s fine.
+This is where (in our campaign) we then remind them how awesome Kenda’s book, Hack the Buyer Brain is, and offer it at a reduced price.

 Hopefully by now lots of your unengaged contacts have been tempted enough by your offerings, and have taken you up on one or more of your re- engagement offers - good job!